 Spinal Fusion

 We offer complex spinal reconstruction (or spinal fusion) surgery to correct spinal problems.
 These procedures stabilize your spine with rods and screws and fuse together the vertebrae.
-Whenever possible, we use the least-invasive technique available so that you can recover faster and experience less pain and fewer complications.
+Whenever possible, we use the least-invasive techniques available so that you can recover faster and experience less pain and fewer complications.

 Disc Replacement (Total Disc Arthroplasty)